 |

-FOR INSTALLATION a) always check crankshaft for burrs and out of round b)
+INSTALLATION a) always check crankshaft for burrs and out of round b) remove

-remove rust with emery and lightly grease pocket c) remove paint from
+rust with emery and lightly grease pocket c) remove paint from converter

-converter crank pilot with emery d) pour one quart of ATF into the converter
+crank pilot with emery d) pour one quart of ATF into the converter e) check

-e) check the flex plate for cracks and worn teeth f) install the converter on
+the flex plate for cracks and worn teeth f) install the converter on front of

 2) CHECK CONVERTER TO FLEX PLATE ALIGNMENT a) after bell housing bolts